david-04/shortycut/src/docs/loading-separate-files.md

 shortycut.loadJavaScript('shortcuts-02.js', 'shortcuts-03.js');
 ```

 In this example, all three files are loaded simultaneously.
 However, some might load quicker and overtake others along the way.
-This could lead to `shortcuts-03.js` to effectively come before `shortcuts-01.js`.
+This could lead to `shortcuts-03.js` effectively being executed before `shortcuts-01.js`.

 Loading files in parallel is quicker than doing it sequentially.
 But their actual order is unpredictable and can be different each time.
 In many cases, that's not a problem, but it can become one when a file overrides keywords or uses JavaScript variables and functions that are defined in another file.
 In those cases, `andThen` can be used to describe dependencies between the files: